ThaysonScript/AgingAnalisys/README.md

 # AgingAnalisys

 ## Overview
-**VMStatPlot** is a powerful tool designed for the analysis and visualization of performance data for servers, virtual machines (VMs), and containers.
+**AgingAnalisys** is a powerful tool designed for the analysis and visualization of performance data for servers, virtual machines (VMs), and containers.
 By leveraging comprehensive metrics, VMStatPlot provides insightful plots and graphs to help you monitor and optimize your infrastructure.

 ## Features
 - **Comprehensive Data Analysis**: Collect and analyze performance data from various sources.